displaywz/HiCur-NPC-preview/README.md

 🎥 **October 30**: Added a video demo showcasing model inference.

+🚀 **January 5**: Updated the method for quickly migrating HiCur-NPC to other data tasks.
+Using CXR data as an example, we developed [HiCur-CXR](./HiCur-CXR/README.md).

 ## Demo

 📽️ **Demonstration Video**: Check out our demonstration video to see the HiCur-NPC model in action!
 This video showcases the model's capabilities and how it processes nasopharyngeal carcinoma data.